mckennapsean/dissertation/content/05-security.md

 Furthermore, this analysis derived a set of design considerations for future cybersecurity dashboards, discussed in the next section.
 With the first few participants of the study, we discovered a common usability issue since the bullet charts had two different bars to click on.
-Along with visual bugs, these issues were fixed right away to focus feedback on less obvious issues.
+Along with visual bugs, we fixed these issues right away to focus feedback on less obvious issues.
 Quantitatively, these design alterations could raise concern, but, since the changes were motivated by and reduced user frustrations, we hypothesize that the quantitative results from the usability survey would have improved if we had